mulle-nat/mulle-project/README.md

-`VERSION`            | As a last resort you can specify the VERSION here `VERSIONFILE`        | The filename containing the version variable `VERSIONNAME`        | The name of the version variable
+`VERSION`            | As a last resort you can specify the VERSION here `VERSIONFILE`        | The filename containing the version variable `VERSIONNAME`        | The name of the version variable `VERSIONMIRRORNAME`  | The name of the version variable in mirrors `VERSIONFILEMIRRORS` | You can mirror the VERSION into multiple files here.
+Files must be separated by linefeed

 ### 4. Edit formula-info.sh